hgedia/blog.nil.foundation-hg/_drafts/2021-10-13-crypto3-filecoin-proofs.md

 ## Introduction

-Filecoin's September of 2020 was enlightned by its
+Filecoin's September of 2020 was enlightned by the cluster launch